esaillar/emmanuelle-saillard/resume.md

    </div>
    <div class="panel-body">
  <td markdown="1">
+ - In charge of the scientific mediation for the Inria Bordeaux Sud-Ouest Research Center
  - Treasurer of AGOS (Association de Gestion des Œuvres Sociales) at Inria Bordeaux research center and member of AGOS national
  - Member of the Commission de délégation (delegation, postdoc, cordi-s)
  </td>